arangodb/docs-hugo/site/content/3.12/aql/fundamentals/type-and-value-order.md

 are compared.
 For the primitive types (null, boolean, number, and string), the result is defined as follows:

-- null: *null* is equal to *null*
+- **null**: `null` is equal to `null`
-- boolean: *false* is less than *true*
+- **boolean**: `false` is less than `true`
-- number: numeric values are ordered by their cardinal value
+- **number**: numeric values are ordered by their cardinal value
-- string: string values are ordered using a localized comparison, using the configured [server language](../../components/arangodb-server/options.md#--default-language) for sorting according to the alphabetical order rules of that language
+- **string**: string values are ordered using a localized comparison, using the configured [server language](../../components/arangodb-server/options.md#--default-language) for sorting according to the alphabetical order rules of that language

-Note: unlike in SQL, *null* can be compared to any value, including *null* itself, without the result being converted into *null* automatically.
+Note: unlike in SQL, `null` can be compared to any value, including `null` itself, without the result being converted into `null` automatically.

-For compound, types the following special rules are applied:
+For compound types (array and object), the following special rules are applied:

-Two array values are compared by comparing their individual elements position by position, starting at the first element.
+Two **array** values are compared by comparing their individual elements position by position, starting at the first element.
 For each position, the element types are compared first.
 If the types are not equal, the comparison result is determined, and the comparison is finished.
 If the types are equal, then the values of the two elements are compared.
-If one of the arrays is finished and the other array still has an element at a compared position, then *null* will be used as the element value of the fully traversed array.
+If one of the arrays is finished and the other array still has an element at a compared position, then `null` is used as the element value of the fully traversed array.

-If an array element is itself a compound value (an array or an object / document), then the comparison algorithm will check the element's sub values recursively.
+If an array element is itself a compound value (an array or an object), then the comparison algorithm checks the element's sub-values recursively.
 The element's sub-elements are compared recursively.

 ```aql